 Note: The Clerk's Office cannot help you complete forms and can only provide general information and possible resources.
 Only an attorney can provide legal advice.

-Note: Information located on the "Debtor Information" section of the website may also apply to you.
+Note: Information located on the "Debtor Info-" section of the website may also apply to you.

 Attention Attorneys and Debtors: The court issued notice on November 2, 2015, of a scam aimed at debtors that involved spoofing of their attorney's office telephone number.
 You can read that notice here.
-Clerk staff have learned recently that a variant of that scam has emerged.
+Clerk staff are aware of a variant of that scam.
 The caller purports to be a creditor who was not listed and/or claims to have been excepted from discharge, and proposes prompt payment in a reduced amount (so long as the debtor does not suggest the need to discuss with counsel).
-Attorneys who represent debtors may wish to warn them of this latest version of the scam.
+Attorneys who represent debtors may wish to warn their clients of this version of the scam.
 Information about such contacts with debtors can be brought to the attention of the United States Trustee.